 6G will build on 5G’s connectivity and performance improvements with

 10 times the data transfer speed, which will enable instant responsiveness, seamless end-to-end

 access and services that cross industries and locations.
 This will come with an expected

 hundredfold hike in mobile traffic worldwide.

 NXP is taking steps now to drive down the power consumption of the entire system, using such

 innovations as putting more processing power at the point of data collection and use, called "the

 edge".
 We live and work at the edge of computer networks, which means expending less energy

 connecting to the cloud and more useful and potentially energy-saving applications locally.

-We’re also developing and manufacturing advanced semiconductor technologies
+We’re also developing and manufacturing advanced semiconductor technologies like gallium nitride

 which offer increased performance over many applications while reducing energy use (late last year

 we opened a new fab in Chandler, Arizona to apply this tech to 5G chips).

 But the real “aha” for us is that human-like intelligence I mentioned earlier; we envision using a

 combination of AI/machine learning and connectivity to enable autonomous decision-making within

 the network so that it will itself decide where energy is spent.
 This will make its energy use

 NXP is investing in every stage of this journey to build a sustainable network, and I couldn’t be

 more excited about its promise.